benetkiewicz/blog/_drafts/2015-01-20-asp-vnext-configure-owin-example.md

 When I first saw it I thought: cool.
 But then I thought: hey, what the hell are all these `app.Use()` statements.
 Why do they look like that, how does that work and how will I know what should I use()?
 For quite a bit of time that code snippet from _Startup_ class remained kind of a black box for me, I just assumed that this is how it suppose to be and asked no questions.

-Until recently when I learned about OWIN and things started to make sense.
+Until recently when I learned about [OWIN][owin] and things started to make sense.

 <blockquote>
 OWIN defines a standard interface between .NET web servers and web applications.
 The goal of the OWIN interface is to decouple server and application, encourage the development of simple modules for .NET web development, and, by being an open standard, stimulate the open source ecosystem of .NET web development tools.